-Performance achieved this year Efficiency and Scalability
+Efficiency and Scalability

-To future-proof and scale its operational infrastructure efficiently, ICG has rapidly built up its hub in India through an outsourcing partnership as well as strategic in-house teams in Warsaw.
+To future-proof and scale its operational infrastructure efficiently, ICG has built up its hub in India through an outsourcing partnership as well as strategic in-house teams in Warsaw.
 This has significantly enhanced efficiency in Finance and Operations, as well as increased output for data, analytics and reporting.
-In parallel, upskilling across corporate functions continues at pace.
+In parallel, upskilling across corporate functions continues to progress rapidly.

-Overall, complexity is being reduced and processes simplified across fund accounting, legal operational client services.
-Technology has notably improved through transformation in Finance as well as Operations, Risk, Compliance and Legal tracking.
+Overall, complexity is being reduced and processes simplified across fund accounting, legal and operational client services.
+Technology has notably improved through transformation in Finance as well as Operations, Risk, Compliance and Legal.